thriveweb/glass/content/pages/join-us.md

     Age is but a number so here at Glass we are after talent from any decade.

+    Please be aware that our office is closed from the 23rd December to the 14th January 2022.
+We will not be answering talent requests until after that date.

     You MUST be reliable, have your own transport and be available at short notice on weekdays.